Engineering Spatial and Molecular Features from Cellular Niches to Inform Predictions of Inflammatory Bowel Disease: Discussion

 Our computational framework moves beyond a \textit{black box} prediction.
 Its explainable nature, incorporating causal discovery and feature importance analyses, allows for direct biological interpretation of the features driving IBD classification.
 The reliance of our model on neighborhood enrichment to identify general inflammation provides quantitative evidence that the disruption of spatial cytoarchitecture is a fundamental hallmark of the disease.
 This work builds upon previous studies that have provided descriptive characterizations of the IBD spatial landscape by transforming these insights into a robust predictive model.
 The identification of distinct niche-gene features, such as \textit{CASP3} in Niche 4 cells and \textit{HLA-DQB1} in Niches 3 and 4 cells for UC, and collagen-associated genes like \textit{COL5A1} in Niche 4 cells for CD, offers new testable hypotheses about the specific molecular pathways that define these subtypes.

 The primary strength of our methodology lies in its novel, three-tiered feature engineering strategy, which captures niche composition, spatial enrichment, and localized gene expression to provide a holistic view of the tissue state.
 The use of NMF to define cellular niches provided an unbiased, data-driven approach to deconstructing complex spatial data into functional units.
 However, the small cohort of nine samples (three per condition) limits generalizability.
 The analysis was also constrained by the 980-gene panel; a whole-transcriptome approach could reveal more biomarkers.
-Future work must focus on validating these findings in larger, independent, and multi-center patient cohorts.
+In addition, we recognize the risk of overfitting from extensive hyperparameter tuning on small datasets~\cite{crossval}.
+To mitigate this, we employed subject-level group-stratified cross-validation, ensuring that FOVs from the same subject never appeared in both training and validation folds.
+We also used \(L^2\) regularization and a compact feature space to constrain complexity.
+Nonetheless, given the limited number of subjects, the reported accuracies should be interpreted as cross-validated estimates within a proof-of-concept framework, pending external validation on larger, independent, and multi-center cohorts.

 This framework has significant clinical and research implications.
 It offers a potential path toward a more objective, data-driven diagnostic tool to help resolve the ambiguity between UC and CD.
 The specific spatial patterns and molecular markers identified could form the basis of novel diagnostic assays.
 For research, our findings provide deeper insights into the distinct biological mechanisms driving these diseases.
 The causal graphs suggest testable hypotheses about how changes in niche composition and interactions drive pathology.
+However, these graphs can only model linear interactions.
 Future studies could explore how these niche features evolve with therapy, potentially serving as predictive biomarkers for treatment outcomes, and should include functional investigations into the role of top-ranking genes in IBD pathogenesis.